astronomer/docs/software/apply-platform-config.md

 - [Registry backends](registry-backend.md)
 - [Resource allocation limits](configure-platform-resources.md)

 All Astronomer Software platform customizations require setting key-value pairs in a file named `config.yaml` and applying the file to your cluster. `config.yaml` contains settings for both the Astronomer Helm chart, as well Helm charts for system components like [ElasticSearch](https://github.com/astronomer/astronomer/blob/master/charts/elasticsearch/values.yaml) and [nginx](https://github.com/astronomer/astronomer/blob/master/charts/nginx/values.yaml).
 Using Helm allows you to keep all of your configurations in a single file that you can version and store securely.
-Use this document to learn how retrieve your existing Helm configuration, modify configurations, and apply your changes to your Astronomer Software cluster.
+Use this document to learn how to retrieve your existing Helm configuration, modify configurations, and apply your changes to your Astronomer Software cluster.

 ## Step 1: Retrieve your current cluster configuration